This is a message from the Komodo Platform team to advise an immediate update to the Komodo daemon.

-First, we’re excited to announce the implementation of 4 CryptoConditions-enabled smart contracts to Komodo Platform: Faucet, Dice, Rewards, and Token contracts.
+First, we’re excited to announce the implementation of Custom Consensus framework to Komodo Platform.
+The first four Custom Consensus modules are Faucet, Dice, Rewards, and Token contracts.

 Second, we are eliminating the “Free For All” mining periods, which currently occur every 2,000 blocks and allow all miners (notary nodes and ordinary miners alike) to mine blocks at the same level of difficulty.
 Instead, we are adjusting the code to recalibrate the non-notary mining share to roughly 25% of all blocks.
 Mining rewards will remain relatively constant at all times.

 Third, we are adjusting KMD active user rewards.
 To receive the full amount of 5% rewards, users must move their KMD at least once per month (rather than once per year, as is currently the case).

 These updates are hardforking changes.
 Anyone running the Komodo daemon who does not make the update before block 1 Million risks running on a fork.
 Therefore, the update is mandatory and should be carried out as soon as possible.

 Here are the instructions for updating the CLI daemon: